Cook smarter

 Spice blends

 Toasted whole spices ground in a mortar have dramatically more aroma than pre-ground.
-The difference is time — ground spices lose volatile oils within weeks, while whole spices keep for months.
+The difference is time: ground spices lose volatile oils within weeks, while whole spices keep for months.
 Toast whole cumin, coriander, or peppercorns in a dry pan, then grind immediately before using.

 Salad dressings and marinades

 The mortar is the fastest way to make a vinaigrette or marinade.
-Pound garlic with salt, add mustard, then whisk in vinegar and oil with the pestle.
+Pound garlic with salt, add mustard, then whisk in vinegar and olive oil with the pestle.
 The crushed garlic emulsifies the dressing naturally, and the whole process takes under a minute.

 Technique: how to use a mortar and pestle